HestHub/nix-config/blog.md

 [source](https://discourse.nixos.org/t/command-not-found-unable-to-open-database/3807/4)

-### clean up the nix store
+### Clean up the Nix store

-As a final step in this config i wanted to tidy up a bit around the nix store and bootloader.
+As a final step in this config, I wanted to tidy up around the Nix store and bootloader.

-with all the different derivations and generations after a couple of weeks of tinkering and rebuilding, the size of the nix store can grow rather large.
+With all the different derivations and generations, the size of the Nix store can grow rather large after a couple of weeks of tinkering and rebuilding.

 ``` shell
 hest@nixos ~> du /nix/store/ -sh
 21G	/nix/store/
 ```

-21 GB might not be to bad, but this will grow quickly, every new package adding to the total, and every generation will add a new record to our bootloader, making that swell up aswell.
+21 GB might be all right, but this will snowball, with every new package adding to the total.
+Every generation will add a new record to our bootloader, making that swell up.

 TODO picture of bootloader

-Step one: Lets see how it can be done manually.
+Step one: Let's see how to clean up old generations manually.

-Starting out by finding all the stored generations on the system:
+Starting by finding all the stored generations on the system:

 ``` shell
 nix-env --list-generations
 ```

-Will do the trick, but since i have installed everything system-wide (using the sytemPackages domain), I also need to point out that I'm using the system profile in this case:
+It will do the trick, but since I have installed everything systemwide (using the sytemPackages domain), I also need to point out that I'm using the system profile in this case:

 ``` shell